Wednesday, July 31, 2013

 Mitchell said the golf tournament is one of the major sources of funding for the children’s concert, which was the brainchild of the Junior Woman’s Club (now known as Wallingford Community Women) and Ventre.
 The proceeds help WSO staff pay the professional musicians and for bus transportation to the show.

 The WSO has also received money for the program from the town’s Rotary Club Foundation and from national foundations.
-The nonprofit organization won its first grant from the James H. Napier Foundation, which favors local initiatives for children and
+The nonprofit organization won its first grant from the James H. Napier Foundation, which favors local initiatives for children and families, this year.

 “Music can be helpful in developing IQ and emotional stability and so forth.
 All of those things kind of go hand-in-hand,” Mitchell said about the concert’s benefits.